Hamburg is a city of contrast. An old soul with a new spirit, open yet reserved, and there’s more to it than meets the eye.

 This is the Hamburg I have come to know during my last trip – outward looking, open and free by means of tradition yet self-contradictory and self-obsessed that could make a wayfarer scratch his head and at the same time fall for its formidable charm.

-When was the last time you visited Hamburg? or is it going to be your first visit?
+When was the last time you visited Hamburg? or is it going to be your very first?
 What do you think of this exciting harbor city pulsating with character and German pride?
-Share your Hamburg thoughts and memories in the comment section below.
+Share your Hamburg’s very own cosmopolitan cool memories in the comment section below.
 Love to hear from you 😉

 BUTTER MY BAGUETTE